godotengine/godot-docs/classes/class_udpserver.rst

 - :ref:`bool<class_bool>` **is_connection_available** **(** **)** const

-Returns ``true`` if a packet with a new address/port combination is received on the socket.
+Returns ``true`` if a packet with a new address/port combination was received on the socket.

 ----